 - Breakfast: DHEA, daily thyroid support, vitamin D, Vitamin C( if I remember lol)

-- Lunch: daily thyroid support, vitamin D, 2 probiotics from Erin
+- Lunch: daily thyroid support, vitamin D, 2 probiotics from my doctor.

-- Dinner: DHEA from my Binto, 2 women’s wellness, 2 probiotics from Erin,
+- Dinner: DHEA from my Binto, 2 women’s wellness, 2 probiotics from my doctor.

-- Before Bed: Magnesium Citrate — I take 2 capsules, i think 400 mg each but not sure, and its’ helped tremendously with sleep .
+- Before Bed: Magnesium Citrate — I took 2 capsules, i think 400 mg each but not sure, and its’ helped tremendously with sleep .

-- Intestinal Repair Formula: I’ve been taking 2 teaspoons 2x a day as well until I finished the package.
-I didn’t notice too much of a difference as well, but I think once I additionally incorporated celery juice that helped.
+- Intestinal Repair Formula: I had been taking 2 teaspoons 2x a day as well until I finished the package.
+I didn’t notice too much of a difference, but I think once I additionally incorporated celery juice that helped.

 - Digestive Enzymes: I was taking these with every meal but I stopped since celery juicing every AM since that has seemed to help and I had no more room to carry those around lol.